 UPDATE: We’ve added a meal plan and shopping list to go along with this post, and added a few more recipes as well.
-Download the Paleo Thanksgiving meal plan here.
+Download the 2014 Updated eBook of our Paleo Thanksgiving meal plan here.

 Thanksgiving is just around the corner and I LOVE this time of year.
 Growing up in a divorced/remarried family meant I spent a lot of time in a car on Thanksgiving going from one house to the other so I could see my mom’s, my dad’s and my stepdad’s sides of the family.
 While the traveling was kind of a pain in the butt, I’ve always been incredibly grateful that there were – and still are – so many loving arms to welcome me every Thanksgiving.